Mohamed-Moslemani/cancer-multiclass-classification/README.md

 ## 🌠 Project Overview

-This repository is dedicated to the task of multiclass cancer classification using state-of-the-art techniques in computer vision and machine learning.
-The project primarily utilizes **transfer learning** to leverage pre-trained models and **few-shot learning** methods to achieve accurate classifications with limited data.
-This approach is especially useful in the medical domain, where annotated data can be scarce.
+This repository is dedicated to multiclass cancer classification using state-of-the-art techniques in computer vision and deep learning.
+By leveraging **transfer learning** with pre-trained models and **few-shot learning** for limited data scenarios, this project addresses the challenge of image-based cancer classification in the medical field, where labeled data can often be limited.

 ## 🔍 Key Components